-At ten o'clock the chaise that was to take Elizabeth away, stood at her father's door.
-Soon after she appeared, covered with a splendid veil, and was handed in by the smiling lieutenant.
-When bowing, and waving her hand to the party assembled at the street door, they drove off.
+At ten o'clock the chaise that was to take Elizabeth away stood at her father's door.
+Soon after she appeared, covered with a splendid veil, and was handed in by the smiling lieutenant, when bowing, and waving her hand to the party assembled at the street door, they drove off.

-It was a beautiful morning; the bells rung

-merrily, and as it passed the end of Church-street, they out-noised the rattling of the chaise.
+It was a beautiful morning; the bells rung merrily, and as they passed the end of Churchstreet, they outnoised the rattling of the chaise.

-Elizabeth, in passing through her native town, felt an increased glow of satisfaction, from observing her friends and neighbours going about the ordinary business of the day.
+Elizabeth in passing through her native town felt an increased glow of satisfaction from observing her friends and neighbours going about the ordinary business of the day.
 Some were washing, and some were brewing.
-Parties of children with their workbags, were sauntering to school-and there were the pale teachers, peeping over the tall window-blinds, to see the bride-and there sat Miss Oliver with her hair in papers-and the row of young women at Mrs. Eve's all together raised their heads from their work, at the sound of the chaise; while she, a gay and youthful bride, was leaving them all to their monotonous employments: she was married-and she was going to Cheltenham.
+Parties of children, with their work-bags were sauntering to school, and there were the pale teachers peeping over the tall window-blinds to see the bride

+-and there sat Miss Oliver with her hair in paper-and the row of young women at Mrs. Eve's altogether raised their heads from their work, at the sound of the chaise, while she, a gay and youthful bride, was leaving them all to their monotonous employments: she was married-and she was going to Cheltenham.